-In 2010, a weekend average of two hundred (200) individuals performed tasks such as picking up trash along county highways, mowing, laying sod, tearing down abandoned buildings, and cleaning out the cans of local lake systems.
+In 2013, a weekend average of 289 individuals performed tasks such as picking up trash along county highways, mowing, laying sod, tearing down abandoned buildings, and cleaning out the cans of local lake systems.
 Statistical data for this program has increased due to joint participation from various county agencies.
 Due to the size of the county, litter pick up for county roadways is scheduled by the program coordinator on a rotation basis so that adequate coverage is provided for the entire county.

 The Central County Jail also benefits from the labor provided by the Inmate Work Program Inmates by maintaining the grounds, washing and detailing Detention Transportation vehicles, and cleaning up parking lots.